Hello everyone, I am planning a week to Moscow in October. Could anyone recommend things to do, places to visit and have

 Hi!
 First of all, you should visit the Kremlin, then the Bolshoy theatre (of coarse, if you can afford that), or any other theatre.
 Try delicious food in restaurant Pushkin, Academia or one just new cafe Gipsy.
 The nightlife in Moscow is absolutely crazy, visit nightclub like Soho, Ray or Garage.
-There are a lot of interesting places here, just Google them) about 8 years ago
+There are a lot of interesting places here, just Google them) over 8 years ago

 Hi!
 Wish you good luck in travelling!
 I can recommend you to visit The Red Square, The Pushkin Museum, other popular museums!
 I can also recommend you to visit some small towns near the Moscow.
 If you want to see some new parts of Moscow, visit The Moscow City part of the town.
-Good luck! about 8 years ago
+Good luck! over 8 years ago

 Try Avgust cafe on Chekhovskaya, Dacha restaurant on Pokrovsky blvd, take a walk around Pokrovka, Solyanka and Patriarshi prudy, visit the Moscow Multimedia Art Museum (aka Dom Fotografii) and Mayakovsky's house, check places like Vinzavod for interesting exhibitions and clubs like Dzhao Da for interesting music, see if there still are fireshows at Bolotnaya on October nights, go to the Tretyakov, see some Dali in the Pushkinsky, have a walk in the Neskuchny garden and the Park Kultury next to it. about 8 years ago